Virgil Julius Caldwell

 Food and the Front Lines

-Virgil Julius Caldwell discusses hot meals and how the food served by the United States Army in Korea made him feel like being at home.
-He describes the conditions on the front lines and becoming accustomed to the stress.
-He recounts life when pulled off the line, including being shelled by the enemy and how soldiers used their helmets to bathe.
+Virgil Julius Caldwell discusses hot meals and how the food served by the United States Army in Korea made him feel at home amidst the difficult conditions on the front lines.
+He describes the conditions on the front lines and becoming accustomed to the stress of serving in a war zone.
+He recounts life when pulled off the line, which included being shelled by the enemy and how soldiers used their helmets to bathe.

 Share YouTube: